King's Police Medal

 The King's Police Medal (KPM) is awarded to police in the United Kingdom for gallantry or distinguished service.
 It was also formerly awarded within the wider British Empire, including Commonwealth countries, most of which now have their own honours systems.
 The medal was established on 7 July 1909, initially inspired by the need to recognise the gallantry of the police officers involved in the Tottenham Outrage.
 Renamed the King's Police and Fire Services Medal (KPFSM) in 1940, it was replaced on 19 May 1954 by the Queen's Police Medal (QPM), when a separate Queen's Fire Service Medal was also instituted.
 The current award was renamed the King's Police Medal following the death of Queen Elizabeth II in 2022 and the accession of King Charles III to the throne of the United Kingdom.

 Between 1909 and 1979, the medal was bestowed 4,070 times, for both gallantry and distinguished service, including dominion and empire awards.
 A total 54 bars and one second bar were awarded in this period.

+Awards are announced in The Gazette.